mikolalysenko/inorder-tree-layout/README.md

 ===================
 Operations on nodes for balanced binary trees stored in in-order layout.
 These are useful if you are building data structures, like binary search trees, implicitly (ie not storing pointers to subtrees).

-Assumes that the tree is filled in level order, and laid out in memory via an inorder traversal.
-For example:
+## Install

+    npm install inorder-tree-layout

+## Example

+Suppose we have a tree with 10 elements, packed in level order.
+Then the inorder labelling of this tree looks like the following picture:

 ```
 The tree: